If you want to read more about me, click here.

 In March, 2007, I was struggling to figure out how to increase site traffic and was told that blogging was a great way to improve search-engine optimization.

-Six and a half years later, I’ve written 875 blog posts about dating, online dating, gender, sex and relationship dynamics.
+Ten years later, I’ve written over 1000 blog posts about dating, online dating, gender, sex and relationship dynamics.

 Nobody told me that my blog was going to define my business.
 But, whether I like it or not, it does.
-In 2013, I got 5.5 million page views from 1.5 million visitors.
+In 2016 this blog got 10,336,822 unique readers.

 That’s a lot of eyeballs and I’m still amazed at how many people want contribute to this dialogue.
 And, make no mistake about it, this is a dialogue.

-I have approved over 49,000 comments on this blog and will be the first to admit that some of the best writing has taken place in the comments section – not just from people who agree with me, but from some of my antagonists as well.
+I have approved over 100,000 comments on this blog and will be the first to admit that some of the best writing has taken place in the comments section — not just from people who agree with me, but from many who don’t.
+I’m grateful for their participation.
+It reminds me why I am so passionate about writing her three times a week.

 However, it’s important that I tell you up front that when I get a question, I only have one goal in mind: to tell the truth about how the original poster should handle the situation.

-It wouldn’t be a very interesting blog if I told her that everything she was doing/saying/thinking was perfect, would it?
+It wouldn’t be a very interesting blog if I told her that everything she was doing was perfect, would it?
 That would be pure validation.
-Instead, I post questions where I feel that the woman has a blind spot – something she can’t quite see or understand about men.
+Instead, I post questions where I feel that the woman has a blind spot – something she can’t quite see or understand.

 Which is why my advice is usually going to fall into one of two camps: